Nancy030721/M-abstainQA/README.md

 ["Teaching LLMs to Abstain across Languages via Multilingual Feedback"](https://arxiv.org/abs/2406.15948).

 ## 📌 Overview
 This project explores multilingual feedback as a strategy for improving the abstention behavior of large language models (LLMs), especially in low-resource languages.
-We implement the **MONO-NATIVE**, **MONO-NATIVE**, **MULTI-RANDOM**, and **MULTI-RELATED** feedback approach and compare it with other abstention strategies.
+We implement the **MonoNative**, **MonoEnglish**, **MultiRandom**, and **MultiRelated** feedback approach and compare it with other abstention strategies.

 ## 🔧 Implementation Details
 - **Language:** Python